mongodb/docs/source/administration/configuration.rst

 if you are experiencing some unknown issue or performance problem as
 needed:

-- :mongodb:setting:`slowms` configures the threshold for a query to be considered "slow" by the :term:`database profiler` The default value is 100 milliseconds.
+- :setting:`slowms` configures the threshold for a query to be considered "slow" by the :term:`database profiler` The default value is 100 milliseconds.
 Set a lower value if the database profiler does not return useful results.
 See the ":doc:`/applications/optimization`" for more information on optimizing operations in MongoDB.

-- :mongodb:setting:`profile` sets the :term:`database profiler`
+- :setting:`profile` sets the :term:`database profiler`
   level.
 The profiler is not active by default because of the possible impact on the profiler itself on performance.
 Unless this setting has a value, queries are not profiled.

-- :mongodb:setting:`verbose` enables a verbose logging mode that modifies :option:`mongod` output and increases logging to include a greater number of events.
+- :setting:`verbose` enables a verbose logging mode that modifies :option:`mongod` output and increases logging to include a greater number of events.
 Only use this option if you are experiencing an issue that is not reflected in the normal logging